 At Nuxeo, every project I’ve worked on has interesting aspects.
 They are all different really.
 It can be managing submarine missions, organizing social collaboration between PhDs, teachers, and students, or adapting Nuxeo DAM for a TV channel.
 You don’t succeed in projects like these just by installing the solution and praying that it will work nicely.
 I think you have to listen to the customer’s needs, to make sure that the result is what they expect, to help them, train them and accompany them in the changes it implies in their organization.
 And my role is also to follow this closely.
 Every successful project and every experience enhances the platform.
 Whatever the size of the project, you always learn.
 It’s more interesting than selling hardware.

+Do you always bring a PreSales engineer with you to meet customers?
 Yes, most of the time.
 With some customers it’s a little different.
 Some of them have already done a lot of research on the technical side of the platform.
 In the education world for instance, they communicate a lot with each other, help each other and sometimes have already made a lot of progress in their reasoning without our help.
 When they meet with us, they are already convinced, by their colleagues or by their own experience, that the Nuxeo technology is the right fit.
 In that case, I only have to present them our service offer based on Nuxeo Online Services.

+Were you familiar with the open source business model before joining Nuxeo?
 No, I’m discovering it.
 It’s brilliant actually, everybody wins with this kind of model as it’s applied at Nuxeo.
 We don’t trap customers in a closed, license-based system.
 We work with them and our partners, so customers become autonomous, with a solution tailored to their own needs.

 When prospects have a little time to invest, and they know what they want, then the choice of open source is evident.
 And our platform aproach gives them a lot of freedom in terms of configuration and customization.
 For Nuxeo, every participant in the ecosystem contributes in one way or another to raise the quality of the platform, and broaden its functionalities.

 It’s not too difficult to work in an environment surrounded by geeks?
 I was a little surprised at the beginning, and a little intimidated.
 They are rather shy, not really talkative… But I have two of them at home, my two boys, so I knew I needed a bit more time to get to know them.
 Now I find my colleagues very nice, sincere, and passionate.
 So it’s quite pleasant to be surrounded by these geeks.
 From time to time, they tease us a little about our salesperson image in comparison to their altruistic geekiness, but that’s just for fun right?
 Anyway there is a good atmosphere at Nuxeo, like a little family.

+What do you do when you’re not busy selling Nuxeo?
+Not much!
+My two boys don’t really need me as much anymore, but I still take care of them.
+I’m a bit overprotective, I’m told.
 I stopped dancing and basketball a few years back, and now I go to the gym once a week.
 I also like parties, dancing, and having friends over.
 I like all games, like tarot, backgammon, foosball.
 I like to go to the movies to see fantasy or action films, and read thrillers.
 I’m also a big fan of Marvel comics superheroes.
 I watch a lot of American TV shows, and … I LOVE chocolate!

-My last two trips were in the U.S. -- the West Coast and New York.
+I heard you like to travel.
+Tell me about your last trip.
+Actually, I’m a bit scared of planes.
+But I can overcome this because curiosity motivates me.
+My last two trips were in the U.S. – the West Coast and New York.
 That was my dream from childhood.
 I have many memories of the beautiful countryside and new and interesting places.
 Everything is gigantic and I found Americans to be adorable, welcoming, friendly and cheerful.
 We could make some progress in that area in France.
 I also really enjoy going to Corsica.

+And about this restaurant, what is this place?
 We’re at La Piscine!
 It’s a sort of Nuxeo team cafeteria.
 I usually eat lunch in our kitchenette, but when we have something to celebrate, we come here.
-It could be anything -- a birthday, a new contract, a baby, the end of the week -- all excuses are good ones!
+It could be anything – a birthday, a new contract, a baby, the end of the week – all excuses are good ones!
 The host is really nice here, and the food is simple and good.
 The cocktails are very good too, even though I am more into wine.
 Cheers!